The New Batman Adventures: Overview

+Production

 Batman was given a sleeker, brawnier appearance with an overall darker costume: the yellow ellipse surrounding the bat emblem on his chest and the blue highlights of his cape and cowl were both removed and his utility belt has pouches instead of capsules and is now light brown instead of yellow, which resembles his appearance in Batman: Year One.
-His gadgets and vehicles were given a sleeker, redesigned look with a more black color scheme.
+His gadgets and vehicles were given a sleeker, redesigned look with a dark color scheme.
 Bruce Wayne's appearance was also changed from the previous series: his hair was brushed back to highlight his face, with blue eyes instead of black, and his regular business suit was changed from brown to black.
 Kevin Conroy's voice for Batman became more stern, as well as less distinguishable from his voice for Bruce than in the original series.
-The writers made an effort to keep Batman's dialogue as terse and grim as possible, in order to heighten the contrast between him and the lighthearted supporting cast, this also highlighted his character change from the original series (being more compassionate and optimistic) to this one (being stern, cold and blunt).
+The writers made an effort to keep Batman's dialogue terse and grim to heighten the contrast between him and the lighthearted supporting cast; this also highlighted his character change from the original series.

 Batgirl's costume was changed to a look similar to her original outfit from her comic debut in Detective Comics #359 and in her appearance in the Silver Age of comics, which is now a black bodysuit with yellow gloves and boots, but keeps her blue cape and cowl and yellow bat-symbol and utility belt.
 Her father Commissioner Gordon's appearance was also altered, with a more slender build and a flat-top hairstyle.
 Producer Paul Dini said that Batgirl would appear in every episode of the new series because "Kenner wants to do a line of toys, we're taking advantage of the publicity from her being in Batman & Robin, and we just love Batgirl".
-In addition, Melissa Gilbert was replaced by Tara Strong (credited under her maiden name Tara Charendoff) as the voice of Batgirl.
-While Batgirl did not actually appear in every episode, she did appear more often than Batman's other partners in the series.
+In addition, Melissa Gilbert was recast with Tara Strong (credited under her maiden name Tara Charendoff) as the voice of Batgirl, as the creative team wanted a younger-sounding voice.
+While Batgirl did not appear in every episode, she did appear more often than Batman's other partners in the series.
 She also was Batman's main partner in the series rather than Robin, which differs the series from most Batman television series and in the comics (as Robin is usually Batman's main partner).
-Strong would reprise her role over a decade later in another Batman animated television series, Beware the Batman, and also on the DC Nation short Super Best Friends Forever, Teen Titans Go!, DC Super Hero Girls and in the animated feature Batman: The Killing Joke, which reunited her with Conroy and Mark Hamill.
+Unlike the Animated Series, in this iteration Batgirl is from the outset now aware of Batman, Robin and Nightwing’s identities, and they of hers.
+A flashback sequence in Episode 18, "Old Wounds", explains how this came about.